-The State Children's Health Insurance Program was established August 5, 1997, under a new Title XXI of the Social Security Act.
-Alabama's program known as ALL Kids, in existence since 1998, is administered by ADPH.
-The program historically covered children whose family income is too high to qualify for Medicaid and is up to 200 percent of the Federal Poverty Level (FPL).
-As of October 1, 2009, ALL Kids expanded the income eligibility up to 300 percent FPL.
+The State Children's Health Insurance Program, was established August 5, 1997, under a new Title XXI of the Social Security Act.
+Alabama's program, known as ALL Kids, in existence since 1998, is administered by the Alabama Department of Public Health.
+The program covers children whose family income is too high to qualify for Medicaid and is below 300% of the Federal Poverty Level.
 Alabama has been very successful in reducing the number of uninsured children in the state through coordinated efforts (outreach and simplified application processes) between ALL Kids and the Alabama Medicaid Agency.
-Alabama's low uninsured rate for children (6.6 percent of children living in Alabama, U.S. Census Bureau, Current Population Survey, 3 year average, report years 2007-2009), means increased access to healthcare for thousands of children and adolescents in the state.
-Infants and pregnant teens having health coverage is a critical component for improving perinatal health in Alabama.
-CHIP Reauthorization Act legislation has reauthorized ALL Kids through 2013 and provides new opportunities to improve the quality of healthcare services and promotes the use of simplified processes that reduce enrollment barriers.
+Alabama's low uninsured rate for children (6.8% U.S. Census Bureau, Current Population Survey, 3 year average - 2008 - 2010 report years), means increased access to health care for thousands of children and adolescents in the state.
+Infants and pregnant teens having health coverage is a critical component for improving perinatal health in Alabama